auxsophia/auxsophia.github.io/_pages/philosophy/index.md

 ---

+My main focus is [the meaning of life](/meaningOfLife_0/).
+I'm happy to hear your thoughts.

 Check out a pretty cool collection of [arguments](/philosophy/arguments/).
 It's a project to put some of my reasoning out in the open.
 This can save energy if I comment on social media about common topics.
 I can quickly copy and tailor my arguments for that person.

 ---